LarsBesselmann/WCA-EJA-GettingStarted/README.md

 ### Install the Visual Studio Code extensions for watsonx Code Assistant
 There are two extensions required to install wats, the one for WCA Core and the one for WCA EJA.
 The extension WCA-EJA will install the WCA Core automatically.

-Comment: The WCA for Java Enterprise extension is at this point of time not available in the public extension repository.

 Steps to install the extension for WCA for Enterprise Java Applications

-1. Switch to the Extensions View in VS- Code.
+1. Switch to the Extensions View in VS-Code.

     <kbd>![](./images/media/vscode_Extensions.png)</kbd>

-2. In VS Code, enter **watsonx** to search in the marketplace for watsonx extensions:
+2. In VS-Code, enter **watsonx** to search in the marketplace for watsonx extensions:

     <kbd>![](./images/media/vscode_WCA_Install_Extension_Marketplace1.png)</kbd>